 I often wish I was long-sighted rather than short-sighted.

-If I could only see well at a distance, For one, I could look in the mirror in the morning with a smile on my face, none the wiser to the ever darker bags under my eyes, the new spots on my forehead, or the deepening wrinkles.
+If I could only see well at a distance, for one, I could look in the mirror in the morning with a smile on my face, none the wiser to the ever darker bags under my eyes, the new spots on my forehead, or the deepening wrinkles.

-But best of all I could zone out of boring conversations, block out distractions around me, and be generally more at ease with everyday situations like being stuffed between strangers on the metro.
+But best of all I could zone out of boring conversations, block out distractions around me, and generally be more at ease with everyday situations like being stuffed between strangers on the metro.

 The reality of long sightedness is much less enjoyable and much, much more frustrating.

 A few things that come to mind are the tired eyes after reading, writing, or using a computer.
 The frequent headaches from straining and squinting for hours on end.
 The embarrassment and nuisance of meeting someone you know but not being able to place a name to their blurry face…

 Encounter these problems on a daily basis, and any so called benefits the affliction may bring are drowned out in a sea of stress and exhaustion.

 So what’s the solution?

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 Well, for anyone who’s long-sighted, there are generally three treatment options to choose from: glasses, contacts, or Laser Eye Surgery.
 Their run down usually goes something like this: